howdocom/howdo-slate/source/index.html.md

 “Startups most requested courses on user experience, digital marketing, and SEO optimization.“ (IMPACT Accelerator, Whitepaper)

 ### Educational Program Structure
-[WP IMPORT: BLOCKQUOTE] “‘Less is more’ when it comes to program content.
+> “‘Less is more’ when it comes to program content.
 Programs where entrepreneurs spend a lot of time in the classroom — listening to guest speakers or to us teaching — have inferior outcomes.
 The more remote work we allow, the better.
 Accelerators would do well to design content as something that entrepreneurs do remotely as they work on their businesses, and save the on-site time for building valuable relationships.“ (GALI, Report)

-[WP IMPORT: BLOCKQUOTE] “Much of the benefits of accelerator participation likely stems from accelerators providing opportunities for indirect learning that help entrepreneurs correct known and unknown flaws and gaps in their initial business plans and identify unexpected possibilities for improvements (e.g., target customer, go-to-market plan, technology and operations strategy, profit formula).”
+> “Much of the benefits of accelerator participation likely stems from accelerators providing opportunities for indirect learning that help entrepreneurs correct known and unknown flaws and gaps in their initial business plans and identify unexpected possibilities for improvements (e.g., target customer, go-to-market plan, technology and operations strategy, profit formula).”
 (Hallan, Bingham, Cohen, Report)

 Some accelerators are beginning to blend online education with the accelerator experience.
 This allows founders to spend more time building their networks and more time building their product.
 Y Combinator’s Startup School
 “Evaluations revealed that online courses are greatly appreciated and many startups register for more courses than IMPACT required.
 However, we also observed that courses can be demanding and some startups drop out of extra courses, mainly due to work overloads related to closing investment rounds or important partnerships.”
 (IMPACT Accelerator, Whitepaper)

 ### Location
-[WP IMPORT: BLOCKQUOTE] “Accelerators that operate in regions without a strong history of entrepreneurship will need to create a more comprehensive educational programme, while accelerators that focus on more experienced entrepreneurs can likely be successful with a more tailored educational programme.”
+> “Accelerators that operate in regions without a strong history of entrepreneurship will need to create a more comprehensive educational programme, while accelerators that focus on more experienced entrepreneurs can likely be successful with a more tailored educational programme.”
 (Jed D. Christiansen - Report)

 ### Cohort Size
-[WP IMPORT: BLOCKQUOTE] “In larger education programmes, the advice must be biased toward the general in order to be effective.
+> “In larger education programmes, the advice must be biased toward the general in order to be effective.
 But product-specific advice and education can be invaluable to the long-term success of a company, and should be included as a part of every accelerator programme.”
 (Jed D. Christiansen - Report)

 Examples of general entrepreneur education curricula aimed at larger/industry agnostic cohorts:
 Startup School by Y Combinator